StevenMapes/django-aws-api-gateway-websockets/README.md

 # Security Concerns
 **IMPORTANT:**: In order to work the dispatch method requires the ```csrf_exempt``` decorator to be added.
-This has already been added as a class decorator on the base view but if you overload the dispatch method you will need to add it back to avoid receiving CSRF Token failures.
+This has already been added as a class decorator on the base view, if you overload the dispatch method you will need to add it back to avoid receiving CSRF Token failures.

 # Python and Django Support